-This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+This Sub-Fund has not designated a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.

 Investment strategy

 The Sub-Fund is an ethical and bond sub-fund, whose objective is to achieve capital appreciation, by respecting ESG principles on medium/long term, through an active allocation of the risk mainly in bonds.